The Volkswagen e-Golf Explained

 Speaking of the battery, it’s an extremely advanced lithium-ion unit which is said to deliver a throttle response 5 times faster than that of a combustion-powered Golf.
 The car has an official top speed of around 90 mph which isn’t mind-blowing, neither is the official 0-60 mph time which is over 10 seconds.
 However, the electric motor delivers a huge lump of torque from a low speed which only drops off as you pick up speed.
 Around town the e-Golf isn’t just nippy, it’s really rather fast.
 The EV revolution will not be as boring as you first thought.
 The battery can go from dead to 80% charged in just 45 minutes on a rapid charger, which is exceptionally convenient.

 Inside the e-Golf isn’t really that much different from a fossil-powered Golf, which is kind of the point.
 The e-Golf isn’t too shouty about the fact that it’s electric, it blends into traffic seamlessly, and why would you change a winning formula?
 The utilitarian, classy and well-built interior of the regular Golf pleases so many buyers that they’ve decided to leave it pretty much the same for the electric model, and we’ve got zero complaints.

 So, let's talk about money.

-Volkswagen is currently offering the e-Golf at a very affordable £285 per month on their ‘Solutions’ PCP deal, and with this offer, you get a £1,500 dealership contribution with a low APR of 3.6% and on top of that a £3,500 government grant contribution.
-Until the 17th February, you can receive £500 on top of existing offers towards your finance.
-If you were to buy the e-Golf outright, prices would start from £29,230 after the incentive.
+Volkswagen is currently offering the e-Golf at a very affordable £275 per month on their ‘Solutions’ PCP deal, and with this offer, you get a £2,000 dealership contribution with a low APR of 2.5% and this includes a £3,500 government grant contribution.
+Until the 30th of June.
+If you were to buy the e-Golf outright, prices would start from £30,340 after the incentive.